Antergos/web-greeter/README.md

 ```

 ## Theme JavaScript API:
-The greeter exposes a JavaScript API to greeter themes which they must use to interact with the greeter (in order to facilitate the user login process).
-The [API Documentation](https://antergos.com/wiki/development/lightdm-webkit2-greeter-theme-javascript-api/) is a W.I.P.
+The greeter exposes a JavaScript API to themes which they must use to interact with the greeter (in order to facilitate the user login process).
+For more details, check out the [API Documentation](https://doclets.io/Antergos/lightdm-webkit2-greeter/master).